LarsBesselmann/MoRE_WhereAMI_Lab/README.md

-## Fast Path - How to skip parts of the lab
+## Shortcut - How to skip parts of the lab

 <details open>
 <summary>
 Here you can find details how to skip a lab or do a demo without having to run through the whole lab.
 </summary>

-The fast pass section is mainly targeted for attendees that already worked with the tools.
+The shortcut section is mainly targeted for attendees that already worked with the tools.
 Therefore it does not provide screenshots or detailed steps how to perform a task.

 ### Mandatory steps for all scenarios